ChatImproVR/The-Book/src/Beginner_Tutorial/adding_object_behaviors.md

     return false;
 }
 ```
-We do not need to fully understand how the logic works, but we need to understand the input/argument of the function.
-The `x` and `y` positions of the object/entity is define as the center (not at the bottom left which most engine does).
-The `size` argument identifies the legnth between left side to the right side.
-In other words, we are defining the entity/object as a sqaure.
-If these two squares overlap each other, then we consider as collision and return that they are hitting each other; otherwise, it is not a collision.
+We do not need to fully understand how the logic works, but we need to understand the input/arguments of the function.
+The `x` and `y` positions of the object/entity are defined as the center (not at the bottom left, which is how most engines handle it).
+The `size` argument identifies the length between the left side and the right side.
+In other words, we are defining the entity/object as a square.
+If these two squares overlap each other, then we consider it a collision and return that they are hitting each other; otherwise, it is not a collision.

 ### Player Bullet to Enemy
 First, we need to attach the function with the right quries.
 We need two quries for collision: one for the player bullet and the enemy.
 The following code will capture those entities.